69timeline/69timeline/README.md

 # 69Timeline

+## Content structure
+The `src/content` folder has a `config.ts` that defines the structure of all files contained in the subfolders.

+### src/content/events
+Contains historic events, this what is shown on the main timeline and as such is the most important.

+### src/content/actors
+Contains data about real persons and are refenced by events by their ids (the file names).

+Ids follow the CRIs format, `${firstName}.${lastName}` with letters in lowercase and no accents.

+If two person would have the same id, add .1, .2 etc for each duplicate, and add metadata in the files to be able to deferentiate them easily.

 ## Development

 You need `node` and `npm` install (try a fairly recent version, latest lts node version is v20).